• Skip to main content

 Fortunately, a little advance planning can prevent a lot of in-the-moment vacation stressors.
 Here are some tips for making your trip or staycation as calming as possible.

-~Plan ahead: While spontaneity can certainly contribute to vacation fun, planning the essential details (transportation to the airport, hotel check-in, tickets to must-see attractions) at least two weeks in advance will provide you with a travel safety net.
-Taking care of the basics in advance will also allow you more freedom when scheduling last-minute activities like checking out a nearby breakfast spot or opting into a walking tour.
+While spontaneity can certainly contribute to vacation fun, planning the essential details (transportation to the airport, hotel check-in, tickets to must-see attractions) at least two weeks in advance will provide you with a travel safety net.
+Taking care of the basics in advance will also allow you more freedom when scheduling last-minute activities like checking out a nearby breakfast spot or opting for a walking tour.
 This checklist can help you cover your bases.

-~Create vacation goals: It might seem a little counter-intuitive to set goals for a relaxing trip, but they can help you make sure you get what you need out of your precious time off.
+It might seem a little counter-intuitive to set goals for a relaxing trip, but they can help you make sure you get what you need out of your precious time off.
 You know yourself best—what would make this trip the most worthwhile?
 Connecting with your family?
 Practicing a different language?
 Maybe you just want to listen to your body and spend all of your time resting, ideally in a pool chair.
 Clarify what you want from your time off, and feel free to adjust your goals as necessary throughout your trip.

 This makes it especially important to set yourself up for success before leaving the office—let people know in advance about the dates and duration of your trip, make sure you tie up any projects ahead of time or delegate tasks as needed, and set up your ‘out of office’ message.
-Making your vacation ‘official’ in the minds of others can often make it seem realer for you too.
+Making your vacation ‘official’ in the minds of others can often make it seem more real for you too.

-Of course, you might find yourself checking work email on occasion, but try to use it as an occasional tool rather than a crutch.
+Of course, you might find yourself checking work email on occasion but try to use it as an occasional tool rather than a crutch.
 Downloading an app like Forest, which rewards you with pretty, illustrated trees when you stay away from your phone, could help motivate you!

 Do you have vacation plans this summer?
 What are some things you do to promote a positive vacation experience?
 We’d love to hear from you!

-Erin Ross, MS OTR/L is an occupational therapist and an aspiring science writer in DC.
-She believes in evidence-based practice, clear communication in healthcare, and diligent inclusion of the Oxford comma.
+An occupational therapist and contributing writer in Washington, DC.
+She believes in data-driven practice, clear and concise communication, and diligent inclusion of the Oxford comma.

 1633 Q St., NW Ste 200